ethanweed/ethanweed.github.io/cv/cv.md

 Tylén, K., Weed, E., Wallentin, M., Roepstorff, A., & Frith, C. D. (2010).
 Language as a tool for interacting minds.
 Mind & Language, 25(1), 3-29.
 Tylén, K., Bjørndahl, J. S., & Weed, E. (2009).
 Taking the language stance in a material world: a comprehension study.
 Pragmatics & Cognition, 17(3), 573-595.
 Weed, E. (2008).
 Theory of mind impairment in right hemisphere damage: A review of the evidence.
 International Journal of Speech-Language Pathology, 10(6), 414-424.
 Wallentin, M., Weed, E., Østergaard, L., Mouridsen, K., & Roepstorff, A. (2008).
-Accessing the mental space—spatial working memory processes for language and vision overlap in precuneus.
+Accessing the mental space — spatial working memory processes for language and vision overlap in precuneus.
 Human Brain Mapping, 29(5), 524-532.
 Weed, E. (2008).
 Looking for Beauty in the Brain.
 Estetika: The Central European Journal of Aesthetics, 45(1), 5-23.

 ### Book chapters